gvsam7/gvsam7.github.io/_pages/about.md

 <!-- Being part of the [Predictive Analytics Lab](https://wearepal.ai/) (PAL) – an interdisciplinary research team, I was involved in a British Academy funded project focused on Satellite/Aerial Image Scene Segmentation, where I designed novel Deep Learning models that classify land use from satellite/aerial images.
 For more details please see: - [PAL](https://wearepal.ai/projects/ssrp).
 The aim of the project was to apply deep learning techniques, to map peri-urban agriculture in Ghaziabad India, and research ways of integrating multiple types of data through a web-based mapping and visualisation tool.
 This project contributed to the [SDG 11: Sustainable Cities and Communities](https://sdgs.un.org/goals/goal11).
 Please see the [demo](https://www.youtube.com/watch?v=AFC0Z3B0lzY) below.-->
 ![demo](https://gvsam7.github.io/images/Deep_Learning_Satellite_Image_Scene_Classification_Demo.gif)
 My current research portfolio includes:
-* A novel semantic segmentation architecture with custom convolutional layers for complex aerial scenes.
+* A novel semantic segmentation architecture with custom convolutional layers that enhance feature extraction in complex aerial scenes.
 * Hybrid CNN-Transformer models that outperform existing Transformer-based methods.
 *	Mid-level data fusion for industrial monitoring using multi-temporal and multi-spectral satellite data.
 *	Robust segmentation models for UAV-based waterbody semantic segmentation, resilient to occlusion and shadowing.